← Back to 史記

 使紿 使 紿 使

 In the sixth year, Chu attacked Song.
 Song came to urgently report to Jin.
 Jin desired to save it, but Bo Zong advised and said: 'Chu—heaven is just opening it.
 It cannot be resisted.'
-They then sent Xie Yang Dai to save Song.
-The Zheng people seized him and gave him to Chu.
-Chu thickly rewarded him and made him reverse his words, ordering Song to urgently submit.
-Xie Yang Dai permitted it and ultimately conveyed the Jin lord's words.
+They then sent Xie Yangdai to rescue Song.
+The people of Zheng seized him and gave him to Chu.
+Chu rewarded him richly and made him reverse his message, ordering Song to submit at once.
+Xie Yangdai agreed, but ultimately conveyed the lord of Jin’s words.
 Chu desired to kill him.
 Some advised against it, so they returned Xie Yang.
-In the seventh year, Jin sent Sui Hui to extinguish the Chi Di.
+In the seventh year, Jin sent Sui Hui to extinguish the Red Di.

 97